 All CDMRP funding opportunities, both recently and previously released, are available on the CDMRP website.

 A listing of all open CDMRP funding opportunities can be obtained on the Grants.gov website by performing a basic search using CFDA Number 12.420.

-This office is the administrative arm of grant of other sponsored programs.
-The OSP is a repository of the latest grants for which you may apply, as well as the archive of completed proposals and studies.
+This office is the administrative arm of sponsored programs.
+OSP maintains a repository of the latest grant opportunities for which you may apply, as well as the archive of completed proposals and studies.

 This is a full-service office dedicated to stimulating innovation and entrepreneurship among faculty, staff, and students at UT Health San Antonio, and works in partnership with the UT System, the owner of the intellectual portfolio of all UT institutions.
 Driving the commercialization of technologies through patents, license agreements and new start-up companies is directly related to the university’s mission and the chancellor’s vision to accelerate discovery for the benefit of Texas and beyond.
 The OTC is committed to providing responsive customer service and working collaboratively with external partners to grow the life sciences ecosystem in our city, region and state.